What's Slow Ways?

 The vast majority of Slow Ways routes start and finish in populated places, with varied transport links, food and accommodation options.
 This makes it easier and more affordable to plan short, medium and long-distance journeys.

-As people walk and wheel, review, rate, survey and create new routes this will evolve into a network of ‘verified’ routes, ones that can be used with confidence.
+As people walk and wheel, review, rate, survey and create new routes this is evolving into a network of ‘verified’ routes, ones that can be used with confidence.
 Over time, this will help people with specific needs and desires easily find routes that meet their requirements.

 Slow Ways is a positive and timely initiative.
 Walking can improve health and wellbeing, help tackle climate and ecological emergencies, save people money, improve our environment, create memories and bring joy to people's lives.